 A plain x-ray in an internally rotated view will show a cortical avulsion off the distal tip of the lateral malleolus (fleck sign, rim fracture).
 The patient should be evaluated for varus hindfoot deformity.

-MRI – An axial view of a slightly flexed ankle can demonstrate anatomic anomalies leading to pathology such as an additional peroneus quartus muscle or a low-lying peroneus brevis muscle belly.
+MRI – An axial view of a slightly flexed ankle can demonstrate anatomic anomalies leading to pathologies such as an additional peroneus Quartus muscle or a low-lying peroneus brevis muscle belly.

 Indications – all acute injuries in nonprofessional athletes

-Technique – tendons of peroneal muscles are reduces reduced at the time of appling the cast.
+Technique – tendons of peroneal muscles are reduces reduced at the time of applying the cast.

 Outcomes – success rates for nonsurgical management are only marginally better than 50%.

-Indications – acute tendon dislocations in serious athletes who desire a quick return to sports or individuals with active lifestyle – presence of a longitudinal tear
+Indications – acute tendon dislocations in serious athletes who desire a quick return to sports or individuals with an active lifestyle – the presence of a longitudinal tear

 Indications – chronic/recurrent dislocation